(CNN) -- From Singapore to Norway, there are plenty of reasons to plan your next trip around a fabulous hotel opening its doors next year.

 The 286 rooms and suites have been fitted out by four of Italy's finest interior designers and come with elaborate chandeliers, jeweled beds and velvet curtains.

-There's traditional Italian in a dining room named after Romeo and Juliet (R&J), a Chinese restaurant serving up Cantonese food, a deli and one of the longest bar counters in HCMC (reportedly the length of a city block).
+Cantonese food is dished up by a Michelin-starred chef, there's traditional Italian in a dining room named after Romeo and Juliet (R&J), a deli and one of the longest bar counters in HCMC (reportedly the length of a city block).

-Guests can arrive in one of the property's fleet of luxury vehicles -- a limited edition Rolls-Royce Phantom Dragon if their lucky -- or by chopper via the hotel's very own helipad.
+You can arrive in one of the property's fleet of Rolls-Royce Phantom Dragons or, if you're short for time, chopper in -- the hotel has its own helipad.

 Mama Shelter (Los Angeles)